CBICA/CBICA_Toolkit/README.txt

 All the functions are standalone in nature; i.e., they are header-only and can be exported individually for use/distribution in projects.

-Currently, the Toolkit has been tested to be working on Windows x64 using MS Visual Studio 2012 while linking against ITK/4.7.1 built with options specified in SBIA internal Wiki (http://sbia-wiki.uphs.upenn.edu/wiki/index.php/Third-party_Software#ITK).
+Currently, the Toolkit has been tested to be working on Windows x64 using MS Visual Studio 2012 while linking against ITK/4.7.1 and ITK/4.9.0 built with options specified in SBIA internal Wiki (http://sbia-wiki.uphs.upenn.edu/wiki/index.php/Third-party_Software#ITK).

 <b>TO DO:</b>